forksbait/whatsappdocs/pages/deep-linked-ads/twitter-ads-app-install.md

 ## Enable Twitter Ads for Measurement

 !!! note ""
 	Completing this section -- "Enable Twitter Ads for Measurement" -- will result in Branch sending app events to Twitter in order to attribute them back to Twitter ad campaigns.
-At this time, the integration does not support deep linking new users directly to content the first time they open your app.

 1. Navigate to the [Partner Management tab](https://dashboard.branch.io/ads/partner-management) and search for **Twitter**.